Crypto News

 • Password recovery if you lose access

-• Seamless integration with OKX trading/staking features
+• Tight integration with OKX trading and staking features

 • Account freezes: OKX can freeze withdrawals or card spending for compliance reasons